maelgangloff/domain-watchdog/README.md

 # Domain Watchdog

-Domain Watchdog is a standalone web application that collects open access information about domain names, helping users track the history and changes associated with domain names.
+Domain Watchdog is a standalone application that collects RDAP open access information about domain names, to track their history and purchase them.

 ## Why use it?

 - **Historical Tracking**: Know the history of a domain name, from its inception to its release into the public domain.
 - **Detailed Monitoring**: Follow the evolution of a domain name and the entities that manage it in detail.
-- **Reverse Directory**: Discover domain names associated with an entity registered with a registrar.
 - **Auto-purchase Domain**: You want the domain name of your dreams, but it is already taken?
 Domain Watchdog detects the deletion of the domain name on WHOIS and can trigger the purchase of the domain name via a provider's API